Allison Scagliotti: Career

 She appeared in the 2011 indie film Losers Take All, set in the 1980s rock music scene.

 In December 2012, Scagliotti appeared in the lead role of Michelle, a struggling actress, in Darren Caulley's play Unhealthy that premiered December 4 at HERE Arts Center in New York City.
 She appeared in the three seasons of Freeform's Stitchers as Camille, a main character, from 2015 to 2017.
 Scagliotti also appeared in the series The Vampire Diaries as Georgie in a recurring role during the show's eighth and final season in 2016.

 Other work

 In 2014, Scagliotti joined the advisory board of Sci-Fest LA, the first annual Los Angeles Science Fiction One-Act Play Festival, held in May 2014.

-From 2015 to 2018, Scagliotti was in a band known as Nice Enough People along with Drake and Josh co-star Jerry Trainor.
+From 2015 to 2018, Scagliotti was in the band Nice Enough People along with Drake and Josh co-star Jerry Trainor.
 In 2016, she appeared as a guitar player in the music video "Some Are Girls" for Maxie Dean.

+La Femme Pendu

-In 2019, Scagliotti released her first solo EP under the pseudonym "La Femme Pendu".
-Scagliotti's first album, Absolute Horror, was released on May 1, 2020, and the second, VAMPYR, on October 22, 2021.
+On June 21, 2019, Scagliotti released her first solo EP, All Them Witches, under the pseudonym La Femme Pendu.
+Scagliotti's first album, Absolute Horror, was released on May 1, 2020.
+It was followed by three EPs that same year, Bonne anniversaire a moi, The Legend of the River King, and Les Ballet Tragiques.
+Her second full-length album, VAMPYR, was released on October 22, 2021, and featured a guest appearance by vocalist Damien Moyal.
+Scagliotti next provided guest vocals to Moyal's band Damien Done's song "Bounty and Blight", which was released as a single on April 21, 2023.

 Appearances

 Scagliotti appeared in a 2010 episode of The Nerdist Podcast hosted by Chris Hardwick.
-She also appeared as a guest star on Geek & Sundry's TableTop in 2013, hosted by Wil Wheaton, and as a guest on the show Destination Truth in 2017.
+She also appeared as a guest star on Geek & Sundry's TableTop in 2013, hosted by Wil Wheaton, and as a guest on the show Destination Truth in 2010 and 2011.